Fall Gold Raspberry fruit

 A yellow-gold raspberry that is extremely sweet, similar to red raspberries in all respects but colour; canes should be pruned to the ground in Fall.
 Fall Gold fruits on 1st year canes.

 Fall Gold Raspberry is a small shrub that is typically grown for its edible qualities.
 It produces large gold heart-shaped berries with yellow overtones which are usually ready for picking from late spring to early fall.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways:

 - Fresh Eating

 Features & Attributes

-Fall Gold Raspberry has green foliage throughout the season.
+Fall Gold Raspberry has rich green deciduous foliage on a plant with an upright spreading habit of growth.
 The fuzzy oval compound leaves do not develop any appreciable fall colour.
-The flowers are not ornamentally significant.
 It features an abundance of magnificent gold berries with yellow overtones from mid summer to early fall.